- 169 views

 First opened in 1876, the Prairie Hotel is legendary in these parts and one of the more upscale options amongst the accommodation in the Flinders Ranges.
 The hotel offers guests an on-site gourmet restaurant, a bar and an art gallery together with the option of unique suites or camping and basic cabins.
 Don’t miss its famed pub-style meals featuring a seasonal menu based on local produce and don’t leave without trying its iconic feral mixed grill comprising kangaroo fillet, emu, camel sausage and delicious bacon.
 Located in Parachilna, the Prairie Hotel is brilliantly positioned as a base for exploring the beautiful Flinders Ranges.
 Prairie Hotel is just a 40-minute drive from Leigh Creek and an hours' drive from Flinders Ranges National Park.
 Port Augusta is two and a half hours away by road.

 When you visit the Flinders Ranges, you see the real Australia.
 Whether you go bushwalking, enjoy a farm stay or catch a 4WD safari, there’s so much to see and do.
-So, budget for a few days and don’t forget to try out the native cuisine, it's a winner!
+So, budget for a few days and head out on an outback Australia tour.
+Don’t forget to try out the native cuisine, it's a winner!